 Mercy is only possible, though, within justice.
 If I brought my kids up toast every day without any rules concerning their dinner, it wouldn’t be mercy.
 It would be entitlement.
 So parents ought to continue parenting justly; but remember to explicitly throw in mercy once in a while, teach your children to be gracious and accepting of others’ mercy, especially God’s.

-Hopefully my children will have enough brushes with mercy that when Christ offers His forgiveness and redemption, they will feel a familiar softness and sweetness and accept it graciously.
+Hopefully my children will have enough brushes with mercy that when Christ offers His forgiveness and redemption, they will feel a familiar softness and accept it graciously.